Friday of Week 3 of Lent – First Reading

 In other words, expressions of true repentance will take the place of purely external rituals.

-Nor is there much good in looking for help in powerful neighbours like Assyria, nor in the ‘riding of horses’ (perhaps a reference to Egypt).
-Rather God is “the one in whom orphans find compassion”.
+There is there not much good in looking for help from powerful neighbours like Assyria, nor from those who “ride upon horses” (perhaps a reference to Egypt).
+Rather God is the one in whom “the orphan finds mercy”.

 God will bring his healing: